dvirtz/modern-cpp/07_chrono/chrono.md

 ## `std::chrono::seconds`

-no implicit convesion from int
+no implicit conversion from int

 ```cpp
 ///fails=conversion from 'int' to non-scalar type 'std::chrono::seconds'